apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-The `id` and `email` are fields for recognizing a user.
-The `trips` field is needed for easy access to the number of trips a user has booked.
+The `id` and `email` are fields for identifying a user.
+The `trips` field is necessary for providing easy access to the number of trips a user has booked.

 Let's now deal with the `Mutation` type.

 The `Mutation` type defines the entry points into Apollo server for modifying server data.
 For the `Mutation` type, based on our sample mutation queries, we can safely conclude that it should look like:

 ```js
 type Mutation {